Lewis Charles Levin: Political career

 Levin was one of the founders of the American Party in 1842.

 Shortly after the 1844 Philadelphia riots, Levin ran for Congress and was elected on his party's platform: (1) to extend the period of naturalization to twenty-one years;

-(2) to elect only native born to all offices; (3) to reject foreign interference in all institutions, social, religious, and political.
+(2) to elect only native born to all offices;

+(3) to reject foreign interference in all institutions, social, religious, and political.
 He was the first Jewish member elected to the United States House of Representatives.

 Levin was returned to Congress in 1846 and 1848.
 He served as chairman of the United States House Committee on Engraving during the Thirtieth Congress, 1847–48.

 After leaving Congress in 1851, Levin continued to campaign for the Native American or Know-Nothing movement, as it became known.
 He attempted to campaign for U.S. Senator, which was a seat elected by the state legislature rather than by popular vote.
 Levin was accused of bribing members of the Pennsylvania Assembly and was subpoenaed by a state investigation in February 1855.

 Levin and other Nativists helped tilt the 1852 Presidential election toward Democrat Franklin Pierce and away from the Whigs' candidate, the popular Mexican–American War leader General Winfield Scott.
 There were Catholics in Scott's family, and he was accused of papist connections.
-Levin was an organizing speaker of the first Know-Nothing Party convention in March 1855.
-Though in notably failing health, he was a featured speaker at the American Order's rally that autumn in a New York City park.
+Though in notably failing health, he was a featured speaker at the American Order's rally in October 1855 in a New York City park.

-Levin was enraged and disgusted by the new Republican Party's nomination of John C. Frémont for President at the convention in Philadelphia in June 1856.
-He wrote a lengthy diatribe against Frémont, which he delivered at a rally in Philadelphia's National Hall (now Independence Hall) shortly after Millard Fillmore had been nominated by both the Know Nothings and the Whigs.
+Levin was enraged and disgusted by the new Republican Party's nomination of John C. Frémont for president at the convention in Philadelphia in June 1856.
+He wrote a lengthy diatribe against Frémont, which he delivered at a rally in Philadelphia's National Hall shortly after Millard Fillmore had been nominated by both the Know Nothings and the Whigs.
 However, Frémont partisans pulled him off the stand.